The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 The Bilateral Netting of Qualified Financial Contracts Act, 2020 (Netting Contracts Act) recognises the right of netting under "qualified financial contracts" (including in the case of insolvency, winding up, liquidation, etc).
-Currently, no qualified financial contracts have been notified under the Netting Contracts Act and the impact of this legislation will need to be evaluated further when the list of such contracts is notified by the authorities concerned.
+The Reserve Bank of India and International Financial Services Centres Authority (IFSCA) have notified derivatives, repo, reverse repo, currency, cross-currency, interest-rate swap, basis swap, spot, forward or other foreign exchange transactions as qualified financial contracts under the Netting Contracts Act.

-The CA-13 imposes a fine of approximately USD1363 to USD34,704 on a company contravening the terms of an agreed Scheme.
-Officers of that company may also be punished with imprisonment of up to one year or with a fine of approximately USD1363 to USD4089, or both.
+The CA-13 imposes a fine of approximately USD270 to USD4,000 on a company and its officer in default contravening the terms of an agreed Scheme.
 If the NCLT determines that the Scheme sanctioned by it under the CA-13 cannot be implemented satisfactorily, and that the company is unable to pay its debts as per the Scheme, it may make an order for the winding up of the company.

 Under the IBC, the shareholders do not have a right to vote on a Plan and their treatment is determined by the Plan.
 The Plan may provide for the reduction/cancellation of existing shares held by the shareholders of the CD.
 If the consideration proposed under the Plan is such that it flows below the creditor lines, shareholders may receive a pay-out under a Plan.

 In a Scheme under the CA-13, shareholders may receive whatever property is contemplated in the Scheme.

 The IBC provides for voluntary and involuntary liquidation, as provided below.

 See 2.1 Overview of Laws and Statutory Regimes regarding involuntary liquidation.